vedph/co_catutil/Readme.md

 ### Command build-biblio

-This command builds a bibliography JSON lookup data file from the source XLS bibliography file.
+This command builds a bibliography JSON lookup data file from the source XLS bibliography file, and also dumps all the bibliographic references which can be built from that data.
+The JSON data file will be named `biblio-lookup.json`, the dump file will be named `biblio-lookup-dump.txt`.

 Syntax: